walkerrandolphsmith/laces/packages/isEmpty/README.md

 ---
-title: isBlank
+title: isEmpty
 ---

 ## isBetween(str)

-Determines if a string only contains whitespace characters
+Determines if a string contains no characters

 ### Arguments
 * `str` *(string)*: The string to query

 ### Returns
-*(boolean)*: Returns whether the string only contains whitespace characters
+*(boolean)*: Returns whether the string contains no characters

 ### Example